ropensci/osmdata/README.md

-Logical OR combinations can be implemented with the package’s internal `c` method, so that the above example can be extended to all amenities that are either restanrants OR pubs with
+Logical OR combinations can be implemented with the package’s internal `c` method, so that the above example can be extended to all amenities that are either restaurants OR pubs with

 ``` r
 pubs <- opq ("portsmouth usa") %>%